Poacher’s Stream trail is the perfect morning hike from Injisuthi Camp. Watch the mountains turn to gold as they’re hit by the early sun.

 Get the route by downloading the .gpx or .kml file below.
 For navigation with Maps.me on your mobile phone, simply download the .kml file and open to add it to the Maps.me bookmarks.

 - Make sure to sign the mountain register outside reception before you leave.

 - Make sure to sign it again when you get back!

 - This is a circular walk, but in the summer the stream at the far end is difficult to cross, so we did this as an out-and-back hike.

 - Get up with the sun to see the beautiful light striking the mountains.

-The trails heads upwards, and onto a flat section, high above the stream below.
+The trail heads upwards, and onto a flat section, high above the stream below.
 From here there are great views of the cliffs on the other side of the stream and the mountains in the distance.

-When we were there (December), the stream was full and fast flowing, making the river crossing very difficult.
+When we were there (December), the stream was full and fast-flowing, making the river crossing very difficult.
 We went back the way we came instead of completing the circle.
 It’s never so good retracing your steps, but the sun had risen a lot further, so the landscape looked quite different.

-After returning back along the plateau, we reached the section of steep downhill, and were soon at the road.
+After returning back along the plateau, we reached the section of steep downhill and were soon at the road.
 Ten minutes later, we were back at Injisuthi Camp and having a scrumptious breakfast.